hebrides/intern-training/README.md

 README: Some web development frameworks handle the _full stack_, web client and server, with one primary language, e.g., [Meteor](https://www.meteor.com/#!)
 (JS), [Django](https://www.djangoproject.com) (Python), and [Laravel](https://laravel.com) (PHP); these can optionally be used with "frontend only" helper frameworks, like the ones listed above, to make the client part of development easier.

-README: Some frameworks work better than others in certain situations due to a number of factors, including _web application architecture_, business requirements, team size, developer skill-level, and development leadership taste:
+README: Some frameworks work better than others in certain situations due to a number of factors, including _web application architecture_, business requirements, team size, developer skill-level, and team preferences:

 1) https://www.scnsoft.com/blog/web-application-architecture
 2) https://hackernoon.com/how-to-choose-a-web-application-framework